 Before you start, there’s a few things you should do before schedule an online visit.

 - Check with your pet insurance company to make sure telemedicine “e-visits” will be covered.
-Prudent Pet Fact: Many kinds of “e-visits” are insured under our Accident + Illness comprehensive plan.
-Check our flexible plans to verify.
+Prudent Pet Fact: Many kinds of “e-visits” are insured under our Accident + Illness plan.

 - Gather Fido’s medical information before you pick up the phone.